jameslafferty/MailChimp-Widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.5.2 =
+* Fixed bug that prevented first and last name fields from both displaying.
+* Fixed bug that hid error messages when MailChimp portion of the signup was unsuccessful.

 = 0.5 =
 * Updated fields to allow customization of success and failure notification messages.